Best Miele Vacuums – Choose Your Style

 Don’t get discouraged if you don’t want to spend that much on a new model, the Miele Classic C1 vacuums have extremely good filtration that’s better than nearly any other similarly priced vacuum cleaner from other manufacturers.
 If you find a great deal on a Classic C1 model, then don’t hesitate!

 Noise is an overlooked characteristic of vacuums.
 We’ve just come to accept that vacuuming is a loud experience, and we have no choice in the matter, but that couldn’t be further from the truth.
 Miele vacuums are surprisingly quiet.
 After hitting the power button, the motor quietly purrs into action.

-Louder does not mean stronger suction.
+Louder does not mean stronger suction power.
 Instead, noise can be an indicator of a poorly sealed suction system.
 That’s yet another advantage of the AirClean Sealed System.
-Since the vacuum is properly sealed, that’s one of the main reasons Miele vacuums are so quiet.
+Since the vacuum cleaner is properly sealed, that’s one of the main reasons Miele vacuums are so quiet.
 You can literally hear the better design.

 You can test this on your current vacuum.
 Apply pressure to your bagless dustbin where it connects to the vacuum body or around seals on hoses and you’ll notice a change in the sound when you find a poorly sealed connection.

 Miele Bags & Filters